Euaresta

 The 15 species of Euaresta are endemic to the Americas, eight being native to North America and seven to South America.
 Only one specimen has been collected in Central America (E. toba in El Salvador), and one or two species occur in the Antilles.

-Euaresta bullans has been introduced, perhaps accidentally, from South America to California and Arizona, southern Europe, the Middle East, South Africa and Australia, where it attacks spiny cocklebur (Xanthium spinosum).
+Euaresta bullans has been introduced hacked by pk group, perhaps accidentally, from South America to California and Arizona, southern Europe, the Middle East, South Africa and Australia, where it attacks spiny cocklebur (Xanthium spinosum).
 E. aequalis has been introduced to Fiji and Australia, to act as a biological control agent of common cocklebur (Xanthium strumarium).
 E. bella was released in Europe to control ragweed (Ambrosia artemisiifolia), but did not become established there.

 Species

 Fifteen species are recognised in the genus Euaresta: